manimino/semantle-solver/README.md

 pen.

 GLoVe is one source for such vectors.
-And there precomputed vectors (available for download](https://nlp.stanford.edu/projects/glove/).
-Here we will use the "400K vocab (6B)" dataset.
+And there precomputed vectors [available for download](https://nlp.stanford.edu/projects/glove/).
+Here we will use the "400K vocab (6B)" 50-dimensional dataset.

 ### Brainstorming